Joxit/runtasktic/README.md

 ## How to install runtasktic ?

-You can install runtasktic via command line or by downloading the prebuild version on github.
+You can install runtasktic via command line or by downloading the prebuild version on github. :warning: the project uses libc, the prebuilt version will work only on OS using the same libc version as GitHub Action at the build time.

 ```bash
 mkdir ~/bin